ClemLoukie/DNS-client/src/README.md

 # DnsClient

 This project implements a simple DNS client in Java.
-It constructs and sends DNS queries to a specified DNS server (e.g., 8.8.8.8) and parses the responses for A, NS, and MX records.
+It constructs and sends DNS queries to a specified DNS server and parses the responses for A, NS, and MX records.
 The client also supports configurable timeout, retries, and port options.

 ## Compilation Instructions